-This weeks’ #SundaySupper theme is Easter or Passover recipes.
-I decided to share this easy recipe for a Moroccan style haroset.
-Haroset, sometimes spelled charoset, is a paste of fruit and nuts eaten at Passover seders.
-It’s meant to symbolize the mortar used by the Isrealites during their enslavement in Egypt.
+I created this easy recipe for a Moroccan style haroset.
+Haroset, sometimes spelled charoset, is a fruit and nut paste eaten at Passover seders.
+It’s meant to symbolize the mortar used by the Israelites during their enslavement in Egypt.
 There are really a lot of different ways it is made, dependent on geography.
 I’ve seen several different variations for a Moroccan version and decided on the ingredients based on my experience with ingredients in the country.

 - 8-10 dried, pitted prunes